anszau/gruvbox-concoctis-vscode-theme/README.md

 ### Dark theme

-All screenshots are shown with Bold fonts enabled, Italic fonts enabled, and using the 'mix' palette option.
+All screenshots are shown using the 'mix' palette, and with Bold fonts options enabled and the Italic fonts enabled.
+See [Configuration Settings](#config) below.

 #### medium contrast